Taludas/NewWorldExpanded/README.md

 ## New World Expanded: Reskinned Old World Islands for the New World
 This module contains 15 reskinned OW islands to use it in the random pool for map generation in the NW for more variety in the session where you normally find all the same islands again and again.
 The Islands have no new mesh, only the textures and props are replaced to fit the NW.

-Have a look for yourself how good some variety in the NW actually is and what you can think of, maybe a little tropical touristic paradies?
+Have a look for yourself how good some variety in the NW actually is and what you can think of, maybe a little tropical touristic paradise?

-In anticipation of upcomming mods I also integrated functional river slots on them.
-For now, there are no river buildings, so you can't use them for anything apart from admiring the effort I had to find suitable positions for them.
+In anticipation of upcomming mods I also integrated functional river slots on them. ~~For now, there are no river buildings, so you can't use them for anything apart from admiring the effort I had to find suitable positions for them.~~ **Fully compatible with my mod [River Slots](https://github.com/Taludas/RiverSlots) which adds 11 new river slot buildings to the OW and NW!**

 -----